kfarr/aframe-mri-poc/README.md

 # aframe-mri-poc
 Proof of concept of showing MRI scans in 3D in WebVR using A-Frame

+(Note this repo is out of date, it uses old versions of A-Frame / three.js.
+Check out this [newer glitch example](https://glitch.com/~brainframe) by Emmett Baber instead which uses the same technique.)

 <a href="https://kfarr.github.io/aframe-mri-poc/index.html">
 <img src="./assets/aframe-mri-poc.gif" />